"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "My right mind.
 Why are you here?"

 "You said you wouldn't be at home.
 I looked up Sarah in the phone book.
 It seemed like the likeliest place.
-I wanted to be sure you were okay."
+I wanted to make sure you were okay."

 "You must have something better to do.
 Go back to Lawrence."